sansseriff/phd_thesis/pandoc_site/chapter_03/section_03_introduction.md

 The deadtime is calculated as the 1/MCR, which is the 3 dB point of the nominal efficiency.
 This is only a factor of 3.7 less than the state of the art visible Silicon SPADs (peak efficiency at 480\nm) [@Gramuglia2022]

 In the future, the performance of the optical communication system could be improved by using, high count rate SNSPD arrays.
-Recently published high-count rate arrays have figures of merit of [$FoM_T$ for Peacoq and Resta2023 results]{color="red" markdown=""}.
-This would result in a proportinal increase in the data rate. [$FoM_T$ for fastest InGaAs/InP gated detector]{color="red" markdown=""} These devices are ideal for fiber-based optical communication.
-In free-space, the active area is especially important, whithout the use of an adaptive optics system. [$FoM_T$ for DSOC array]{color="red" markdown=""}
+Recently published high-count rate arrays have figures of merit of <span class=red markdown>$FoM_T$ for Peacoq and Resta2023 results</span>.
+This would result in a proportinal increase in the data rate. <span class=red markdown>$FoM_T$ for fastest InGaAs/InP gated detector</span> These devices are ideal for fiber-based optical communication.
+In free-space, the active area is especially important, whithout the use of an adaptive optics system. <span class=red markdown>$FoM_T$ for DSOC array</span>

 ### Development of a modulation source